 Correx or fluted polypropylene has never been more popular for short to medium term signage use.
-It is lightweight and very durable, making it a far better choice than card or laminated paper.
-There are many different uses for printed correx signs, here are the top 5 in no particular order:-
+It is lightweight and very durable, making it a far better choice than a card or laminated paper.
+There are many different uses for printed correx signs; here are the top 5 in no particular order:-

 1) Estate Agent Signage

 Nearly all For Sale boards are printed onto correx, as it is cheap, weatherproof and durable.
 There are 2 main types of estate agent board.
 The flag style is usually printed onto 6mm fluted board, which is then attached to the post on one of the short edges.
 The other option is a “T” style board; these are often 2 x 4mm pieces of printed correx, which is glued or welded along the short edges to create a pocket, which in turn, allows a post to past up through the middle of the boards.
 In the past, estate agents were stuck with just screen printed boards to only have certain colours.
 However, with modern digital print, the number of colours and even photographs are not a problem.

 All construction sites need to have the relevant health and safety board in place at the site entrance.
 These signs often need to last for a few months or a year at most, so the correx board is the perfect substrate for the job.
 All on-site rules, PPE equipment needed, and potential hazards can all clearly be marked at the site entrance.
 Printed Corrugated signs are fully waterproof and can easily be cable tied or screwed into place.

 3) Directional Signage

 If you are organising a running, cycling, triathlon or tough mudder, you need to tell the participants where to go.
 Using printed correx boards as wayfaring signage is ideal.
 They are cheap, weatherproof and very easy to cable tie in place.
 You can then go round and cut them all down, store and then use them at the next event.
 You can also use printed correx boards as warning signs, notifying locals of events or possible road closures.